Skip to main content

 Reed is a true progressive with bold ideas for bringing resources, opportunity, and prosperity to Washington communities.
 This year, she was the primary sponsor of a progressive bill to increase housing availability near transit hubs.
 She helped to pass a slate of community-oriented bills as a secondary sponsor, including legislation to require zero-emission school buses, to prevent gun violence through better regulation of firearm dealers, and to strengthen protection for abortion care providers who face harassment.

-Julia Reed has been an important vote in the state House to move our state forward on key community issues.
+Julia Reed has been an important vote in the state House to move Washington forward on key community issues.
 She deserves your vote for another term in Position 1 representing the 36th Legislative District.

 Reed is a true progressive with bold ideas for bringing resources, opportunity, and prosperity to Washington communities.
 This year, she was the primary sponsor of a progressive bill to increase housing availability near transit hubs.
 She helped to pass a slate of community-oriented bills as a secondary sponsor, including legislation to require zero-emission school buses, to prevent gun violence through better regulation of firearm dealers, and to strengthen protection for abortion care providers who face harassment.

-Julia Reed has been an important vote in the state House to move our state forward on key community issues.
+Julia Reed has been an important vote in the state House to move Washington forward on key community issues.
 She deserves your vote for another term in Position 1 representing the 36th Legislative District.

-Democratic Rep. Liz Berry is running for another term in Legislative District 36, Position 2.
+Democratic Rep. Liz Berry is running for another term in the Legislative District 36, Position 2 seat.
 Before joining the Legislature in 2021, Berry served as the director of the Washington State Association of Justice, the president of the National Women’s Political Caucus, and a board member of the organization formerly known as NARAL Pro-Choice Washington.

 Berry has had two successful terms as a strong advocate representing her community.
 This year, she was the primary sponsor of a series of bills aimed at closing loopholes and reducing gun violence in Washington communities.
 She also helped to pass progressive victories as a secondary sponsor on bills to bring zero-emission school buses to Washington students and to expand wage protections under the Washington Equal Pay and Opportunities Act.